robert-delwood/OpenAPI_Command_Lines_Tools/README.md

 # OpenAPI Command Lines Tools
 A series of command line tools for OpenAPI that doesn't require additional installations

-The following files dereference OpenAPI specificications.
+The following files dereference OpenAPI specifications.
+* dereference-json
+* dereference-yaml

 These remove all $ref and anchors in the file directly with their text.
 Some applications, such as linters, do not handle files with $ref statements well.